mring33621/scripting-for-nifi/README.md

 Version 0.5.0

 ABOUT:
-* Use arbitary scripts as NiFi Processors!
+* Use arbitrary scripts as NiFi Processors!
-* Tested on Nifi v0.3.0
+* Tested on NiFi v0.3.0
 * Java 8 compatible.
 Not sure about Java 6 or 7.

 USAGE: